Thursday, March 3, 2011

 65. Cratillia lineta calverti (Brauer, 1878)

-Species: Cratillia lineta calverti
+Name: Cratillia lineta calverti / Emerald-banded Forest-skimmer*

 Habitat: Edge of forested areas (lowlands and uplands)

-Sightings (by me): Common in localised areas
+In flight: Year-round / Sightings (by me): Common

 Back in October 2010, I spent the day at Phu Wiang National Park, a place about 60 kms from Khon Kaen City.
 I intended to visit two of the three waterfalls there, but with such poor information in English and misguiding signposts, I ended up only getting to one of the waterfalls - and it was already 5pm and going dark.
 While I was searching the place (every sign took you to a dinosaur remain!)
 I did manage to see a few dragonflies and damselflies while I was there, as well as about 10 million butterflies.
 It was quite scary walking through millions of the things.
 Amazing sight really.
 After all that, I did manage to see something that I wasn't sure what it was...
 When I looked closer... a new species for me!
 Cratillia lineta calverti.
 A species I had never seen before.
 Since then I have seen many, many specimens on the edge of forests.
+It turns out to be a very common species and easy to approach.

-The male
+The Male

 The male has blue and yellow markings to the thorax as well as slight yellow markings on the abdomen.
 However, the key to identification for me is metallic blue colour to the thorax, dorsally.
 It almost looks like it's been sprayed on as it flew past a car body shop.